How to pay international contractors in Nicaragua [2024]

 • International money orders.
 This method is longstanding but can be slow and inconvenient, often involving fees and unfavorable exchange rates.
 The employer must purchase the money order in person, and the contractor needs to deposit it physically.

 • Global payroll services.
 Usually, contractors aren't included in payroll because they aren't subject to withholdings.
 Instead, freelancers send invoices to be processed by accounts payable.
-However, with Rippling, you can easily pay Nicaraguan employees and contractors—and any other global workers—in a single pay run.
+However, with Rippling, you can easily pay Nicaraguan contractors—and any other global workers—in one system.

 Step #3: Use global payroll software to process payments for Nicaraguan contractors

 If you want to simplify and expedite payments to Nicaraguan contractors, opt for global payroll software.
-Rippling facilitates seamless payroll management for all employees and contractors worldwide.
+Rippling facilitates seamless payroll for contractors worldwide.

 Learn more about how Rippling’s global payroll system works: